vippsas/vipps-login-api/vipps-login-api-faq.md

 Access to account numbers is a paid service.
 Merchants need to order access to account numbers separately by sending an email to accessuserinfo@vipps.no.
 In the email you should specify:

 * Merchant name
 * Organization number
 * Name and number of the sale unit from [portal.vipps.no](https://portal.vipps.no)
 * Information on how you plan to use the account numbers

-## What's the purpose of the state parameter?
+## What's the purpose of the `state` parameter?

-The state parameter is an opaque value used by the client to maintain state between the request and callback.
+The `state` parameter is an opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
 The parameter should be used for preventing cross-site request forgery.

-## Is it possible for me as a merchant to control whether the user can log in through being remembered in browser or need to use the app to authenticate (two factor authentication)?
+## How can I control if a user is remembered in the browser?

 Vipps login do not currently support merchants specifying that the user needs to use the app to authenticate (two factor authentication).
 The end-user chooses whether he would like to be remembered in browser or not.

-## What should I as a merchant consider from a GDPR/data processing perspective?
+## What do I need to do to be GDPR compliant?

 With regard to the processing of personal data and GDPR, the following applies to Vipps Login:

 1. Vipps Login gives a merchant the opportunity to ask a Vipps end user to share a selection of data from their profile in Vipps.
 This can e.g. be name, phone number, email, addresses and date of birth.
 The merchant controls which of these data they request.
 The user must consent to the sharing of data for this to be done.
 The consent is the legal basis for Vipps AS' transfer of this information to the merchant.